 - physician

 - specialist physician

 - registered nurse

 - registered psychiatric nurse

 - nurse practitioner

 - an allied health professional such as a:

-- o diagnostic medical sonographer
+- diagnostic medical sonographer

-- o clinical pharmacist
+- clinical pharmacist

-- o medical laboratory technologist
+- medical laboratory technologist

-- o medical radiation technologist
+- medical radiation technologist

-- o occupational therapist
+- occupational therapist

 - o physiotherapist

 - midwife: - must have a letter of confirmation from an established practice group in British Columbia confirming your acceptance into the group as an affiliated midwife for a period of at least six months.
 This letter must be on the practice group's official letterhead, and must be signed by you and the head of the practice group. - must be registered, or eligible to be registered, with the College of Midwives of British Columbia.